-It is wise to prepare the scattergraph even if you use the high-low method or regression analysis.
-The benefit of the scattergraph is that it allows you to see if some of the plotted points are simply out of line.
-These points are referred to as outliers and will need to be reviewed and possibly adjusted or eliminated.
-In other words, you don't want incorrect data to distort your calculations under any of the three methods.
+It is important to prepare the scattergraph for all three of the above methods, since it allows you to see if some of the plotted points are simply out of line.
+These outliers must be reviewed and possibly adjusted or eliminated since you don't want incorrect data to distort the calculations under any method.

-Let's assume that a company uses only one type of equipment and it wants to know how much of the monthly electricity bill is a constant amount and how much the electricity bill will increase when its equipment runs for an additional hour.
-The scattergraph's vertical or y-axis will indicate the dollars of total monthly electricity cost.
-Its horizontal or x-axis will indicate the number of equipment hours.
-For each monthly electricity bill, a point will be entered on the graph at the intersection of the dollar amount of the total electricity bill and the equipment hours occurring between the meter reading dates shown on the electricity bill.
-If you plot this information for the most recent 12 months, you may see some type of pattern, such as a line that rises as the number of equipment hours increase.
+To understand the three methods, assume that a company uses only one type of equipment and it wants to know how much of the monthly electricity bill is a fixed amount and how the electricity bill will increase when the equipment runs for an additional hour.
+The scattergraph's vertical or y-axis indicates the dollars of total monthly electricity cost.
+The horizontal or x-axis indicates the number of equipment hours.
+For each monthly electricity bill, a point is entered on the graph at the intersection of 1) the amount of the electricity bill, and 2) the number of equipment hours that occurred between the meter reading dates on the electricity bill.
+If you plot this information for the most recent 12 months onto the scattergraph, you may see some type of pattern, such as the total cost line rising as the number of equipment hours increase.

-If you draw a line through the plotted points and extend the line through the y-axis, the amount where the line crosses the y-axis is the approximate amount of fixed costs for each month.
+If you draw a line through the plotted points and extend the line through the y-axis, the amount where the line crosses the y-axis is the approximate amount of the monthly fixed cost.
 The slope of the line indicates the variable cost per equipment hour.
-The slope or variable rate is the increase in the total monthly electricity cost divided by the change in the total number of equipment hours.
+The slope is the increase in the total monthly electricity cost divided by the increase in the total number of equipment hours.

-Regression analysis uses all of the monthly electricity bill amounts along with their related number of equipment hours in order to calculate the monthly fixed cost of electricity and the variable rate for each equipment hour.
+Regression analysis uses all of the monthly electricity bill amounts and their related number of equipment hours to calculate the monthly fixed cost of electricity and the variable rate for each equipment hour.
 Software is available to calculate the best fitting line, the resulting fixed cost and variable rate, and additional statistical insights such as the level of confidence for various amounts.